paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Interfaces/driverwebsocket.md

 - stop
 - error

+States connected to recording and saving the file will also contain information about the number of images being already saved.

 ### Connection Termination

 The WebSocket connection will be automatically closed either upon the completion of file saving or if an error interrupts the process.